IAMconsortium/nomenclature/doc/source/index.rst

 It supports validation of scenario data and region processing, which consists of renaming and aggregation of model "native regions" to "common regions" used in a project.

+Those two tasks are carried out by two classes:

+#.
+The **DataStructureDefinition** class handles the validation of scenario data.
+It
+   contains **CodeLists** for *variables* (including units) and *regions* to be used in a model comparison or scenario exercise following the IAMC data format.

+#.
+The **RegionProcessor** class carries out renaming and aggregation based on information given in model mapping files.

+A starting point on how to use these two classes with existing data templates and model mappings can be found in :ref:`getting-started`.

+A more ground-up view including the structures for data templates and model mappings is given in :ref:`usage`.

 Table of Contents
 =================